Thakur Panchanan: British support and entry in electoral politics

-After the first world war, the British government undertook many reforms in the Indian administration system under the Government of India Act 1919.
+After the First World War, the British government undertook many reforms in the Indian administration system under the Government of India Act 1919.
 The British government aimed to introduce self-governing institutions gradually in British India.
 Dual-mode of provincial governance- named as Reserved and Transferred, was also introduced under this act.
 British provincial governors were supposed to control the reserved subjects which include justice, police, land revenue, and irrigation.
 On the other hand, elected Indian provincial ministers were supposed to control the transferred subjects which include local self-government, public health, education, agriculture, fishery, and forest.
 For the purpose of rural development, the Union Board was established under this Act.
 Right of Voting was also granted to Indians who paid a certain minimum amount of taxes to the government.
-Many people from the backward Rajbanshi and Muslim communities also got the Right of Voting.
+Many people from the backward Rajbanshi and Muslim communities also won the Right of Voting.
 He used his Khatriya Samiti as a political platform for political protest.
 Seeing his rise in the Indian political scenario, national leaders became worried.
 In the general election of 1920, he won a landslide victory from Rangpur.
 He was inducted into the Bengal Legislative Assembly after winning the general election.
 He now used his political power as well as Kshatriya Samiti to improve the life of the backward communities.

-Women Empowerment

-One major aim of his societal reform activity was the spread of modern education, specifically women's education.
-It is true that women often face discrimination in society as well as in their personal life.
-He believed that empowerment of women is only possible when she will be treated on par with men despite their physical difference.
-Through his work, He emphasized the importance of women's participation in the political, social, and economical activities of the society.
-He was the first Indian who debated about the Voting Right for women in the Bengal Legislative Assembly in 1921.

-During 1921–23, there was a huge rise in the incidents of abduction and rape of the women in the Rangpur locality.
-Many women were raped one by one during that time.
-He protested against these events.
-He established an organization, named Nari Raksha Upasamiti, for the protection of women.
-Through this organization, he wanted to make the women self-dependent by providing them modern education and physical training in stick-play, wrestling, etc. He also wrote a poem, named Dang Dhari Mao, where he encouraged youths to stand up against any wrong and injustice against women.
-His Khatriya Samiti also took efforts to bring back abducted women.
-Because of frequent incidents of female abduction, physical training using stick and daggers became popular among the Rajbanshi women.